PubNubDevelopers/unity-multiplayer-shooter/README.md

 ### Get Your PubNub Keys
 1. Sign in to your [PubNub Dashboard](https://admin.pubnub.com/).
 You are now in the Admin Portal.
 2. Click on the generated app and keyset or create your own App and Keyset by giving them a name.
 3. Enable Presence by clicking on the slider to turn it on.
 A pop-up will require that you enter in “ENABLE”.
-Enter in “ENABLE” in all caps and then press the “Enable” button.
+Enter “ENABLE” in all caps and then press the “Enable” button.
 Enable the "Generate Leave on TCP FIN or RST checkbox", which generates leave events when clients close their connection (used to track occupancy and remove non-connected clients in app).
 You can leave the rest of the default settings.
+4. Enable Stream Controller.
+5. Enable Message Persistence.
+Select a region to save your messages.
-4. Enable App Context.
+6. Enable App Context.
+Select a region to save your metadata.
-5. Click on save changes.
+7. Click on save changes.
-6. Save the Pub/Sub Keys.
+8. Save the Pub/Sub Keys.

-### Set-up Leaderboard Function
+### Set up Leaderboard Function
 The Profanity Filtering, Language Translation, and Leaderboard entries occur in real time by using the Functions feature.
 Set this up by:
-1. Click on the Functions tab on the left hand side of the portal.
+1. Click on the Functions tab on the left-hand side of the portal.
 2. Select your App where you would like to enable the Module.
 3. Click on Create New Module.
 4. Give the module a name.